How to Check in on Your Teen’s Mental Health (and Why it Matters)

 - Reach out to your pediatrician or family medicine physician’s office to ask if depression and anxiety screening will be offered at their child’s next appointment.
 Ask if and how you can get involved in screening your child for depression or anxiety.

 If your teen has been screened for anxiety, depression, or suicidal ideation with results indicating they need a higher level of support, there are resources to help.
-While your options might feel overwhelming or too difficult to access (whether treatment programs are too far, have long waitlists, or don’t seem to be the right fit), Charlie Health’s virtual Intensive Outpatient program is designed to meet you and your teen exactly where you are.
+While your options might feel overwhelming or too difficult to access, Charlie Health’s virtual Intensive Outpatient program is designed to meet you and your teen exactly where you are.
 With personalized therapy multiple times per week from the comfort of home, virtual IOP may be the next step forward in ensuring sustainable healing and resiliency.